 Using a Mediator for Establishing an Orange County Prenuptial Agreement

 Lawyers can potentially cause those that they represent to take sides and become combative.
 The attorney’s role is to be an advocate for one side, therefore the negotiations naturally become adversarial by virtue of that.
 This is hardly the situation you want to create when you’re planning on getting married and excited about what should be one of the best days of your life!
-Which is probably why so many couples here in Irvine and other Orange County towns, who perhaps would be interested in setting up a prenuptial agreement, commonly avoid it.
+Which is probably why so many couples here in Newport Beach and other Orange County towns, who perhaps would be interested in setting up a prenuptial agreement, commonly avoid it.
 Who wants to get a lawyer and start all that mess when you’re choosing wedding flowers together?

 Mediation is a perfect alternative for creating a prenuptial agreement here in California.
 In this process, a mediator facilitates an open discussion between the couple about all kinds of marital issues, like expectations about working after children are born, saving and spending styles, as well as the traditional premarital discussions about property division and spousal support if the marriage is terminated.
 The engaged couple makes all of the decisions about what would happen in the event of a separation or divorce with the assistance of the mediator.

 If the couple does have their own attorneys, the agreement can be reviewed by their respective parties.
 An agreement developed via mediation is typically less expensive because fewer hours are spent with lawyers.
 The couple has made all of the decisions together, rather than in a one side vs. the other scenario.